 NATIONAL GREEN JUICE DAY

 The holidays may be over, but the New Year celebration and commitments to our resolutions continue with National Green Juice Day on January 26th.
-Every year, the celebration encourages people to stick to their health and wellness resolutions by drinking a green juice.
+Every year, the celebration encourages people to stick to their health and wellness resolutions by drinking green juice.

 Click play and enjoy a story about National Green Juice Day featuring our founder, Marlo Anderson.
 If you enjoy the 2-minute show, subscribe with your favorite podcast player.